Master of Adult Education

 - review of history of adult education

-My portfolio was must larger than it should have been.
+My portfolio was much larger than it should have been.
 This was the most difficult part of this program for me.

 As the portion of this program that I felt was most daunting going into it became the most thoroughly enjoyable part of the process for myself.